Skip to main content

 Rating: 4.3/5

-Integrations include Salesforce, HubSpot, Zoho CRM, QuickBooks, Xero, Mailchimp, Google Sheets, and other popular CRM and accounting platforms.
+Integrations include Salesforce, HubSpot, Zoho CRM, QuickBooks, Xero, Mailchimp, Google Sheets, and Microsoft 365.

 Pros and cons